cesarderio/reading-notes/301d8/class04.md

 What is Port Forwarding?

-* ***Port Forwarding*** is a process of "listening" for certain data types / ports and like constructin detours, redirect that traffic/data where we want it to go.
+* ***Port Forwarding*** is a process of "listening" for certain data types / ports and like construction detours, redirect that traffic/data where we want it to go.
 We can use this when remotely connecting to our home lab kit.

 ## Videos